mirzashafique/Cronavirus-App/README.md

 Functionality:

 1- Cronavirus statistics country by country.
-2- Cronavirus Test predictions on the base of user given inputs
+2- Cronavirus Test predictions on the base of user given inputs.

-3- Information related to Symptoms
+3- Information related to Symptoms.

-4- Information related to, in case anyone infected
+4- Information related to, in case anyone infected.

-5- Information for Precautions
+5- Information for Precautions.
 6- Cronavirus History.

 But, Unfortunately play store did't allow to this application.